 The table below presents bivariate correlations of the wellness dimensions which examine the relationships between the dimensions of wellness.
 Generally, correlations of 0.4 and higher are considered moderate to strong.
-Career wellness correlates most strongly with Intellectual wellness.
+Emotional Wellness correlates most strongly with Social Wellness, followed by Intellectual, Environmental, Physical and Financial Wellness.